Tenure Track Faculty

 Norma Allewell , Professor.
 Ph.D.
 Yale University, 1969.
 Biochemical mechanisms of multisubunit proteins, particularly those involved in nitrogen metabolism.

-Norma Andrews, Chair of the Department and Professor.
+Norma Andrews, Professor.
 Ph.D.
 University of Sao Paulo, Brazil 1983.
 Cell biology of host infection by intracellular pathogens, and mechanisms of plasma membrane repair.

 Volker Briken, Associate Professor.
 Ph.D.
 University of Paris (France), 1998.
 Molecular mechanisms of host-pathogen interactions and their importance for the virulence of Mycobacterium tuberculosis.